charles-clerk-dev/new-wave-stack/README.md

 Learn more about [Remix Stacks](https://remix.run/stacks).

-To view this template in deployment visit: [New Wave Stack](new-wave-stack.netlify.app)
+To view this template in deployment visit: [new-wave-stack.netlify.app](https://new-wave-stack.netlify.app/)

 ## What's in the stack